-- By design, forklifts move and store most of the inventory associated with drive-in racking systems.
+- By design, drive-in racking has most of the storing and moving of the inventory done by forklifts.
 Usually built to only be accessible from one side, drive-in racking can stack multiple pallets onto one level.

 - Carton/pallet flow racks are built with a roller or wheel system that moves packages from the back to the front of the rack whenever you remove a package.
 This allows for the quick removal of inventory.
 The first items placed in the rack are the first ones accessible for removal.

 - Mobile racking is also an option.
 This kind of rack has wheels that can move the entire rack, usually on tracks, to provide extra mobility and access to the inventory.